 Benjamin Wiker, Ph.D., is a senior fellow at the St. Paul Center for Biblical Theology and is also a senior fellow with the Discovery Institute.
 His books include Answering the New Atheism and Ten Books That Screwed Up The World.
-His Newest is The Darwin Myth: The Life and Lies of Charles Darwin.
+His Newest is out now titled The Darwin Myth: The Life and Lies of Charles Darwin.

 In this conversation with D.J.
 Grothe, Dr. Benjamin Wiker talks about his book The Darwin Myth: The Life and Lies of Charles Darwin.
 He argues that Darwinism is a distortion of evolution, and based on the secular and atheistic influence of the “radical Enlightenment.”
 He shares his skepticism of other historians’ accounts of Darwin’s anguish over the implications of his views for religious belief.
 He contends that Darwin was a third-generation religious skeptic, and that he had an atheistic agenda from early in his life.
 He relates Alfred Russell Wallace’s critiques of Darwin’s atheistic account of evolution by natural selection, and defends Wallace from the charges of Spiritualism.
 He compares evolutionists who accept natural selection with neurologists who think neuroscience may or will entirely account for the human self (without a soul), and suggests both views are based on ideology.
 He explains his motivations to criticize Darwin based on what he argues are the immoral effects of Darwinism in society.
 He links Nazism, Social Darwinism and eugenics to Darwinism.
 He talks about abortion in the context of the eugenics movement of the early 20th century.
 He discusses the “is-ought problem” in philosophy, and the “naturalistic fallacy.”
 He criticizes Darwin’s accounts of how human morality may have evolved.
 And he argues against creationists who reject evolution, even while he himself attacks “evolution by natural selection.”